Biobix/proteoformer/README.md

 | --suite_tools_loc   | work_dir                                          | The foder with scripts of the subsequent mapping tools when using plastid or standard suite                                                                                                                                                                                                                                                                      |
 | --help              |                                                   | Generate help message                                                                                                                                                                                                                                                                                                                                            |

-If you chose the custom suite, you can execute the Plastid and the parsing part of the mapping yourself after mapping.pl.
+If you chose the custom suite, you can execute the Plastid and the parsing part of the mapping yourself after `mapping.pl`.
  This gives you the opportunity to test different offset sets.
 As you can see, also a tab-separated offset list can be used in the parsing by inputting them as a txt file.
 In that way, you can let the program use your offsets of choice.

-For example:
+Examples of how to run these separated programs:

 ```
 #Plastid for untreated sample